mdiktushar/mdiktushar/README.md

 <!--- ........................................................Introduction................................................................ --->

 I'm a computer engineer specialising in web application development, Deep Learning & Machine Learning research.
 My primary goal is to use my expertise to create unique work.
 In addition, I am a full-time learner who enjoys exposure to new technology. <be>
 On the other side, I am a traveller who enjoys life to the fullest.
 Reading literature and playing chess are two of my favourite pastimes.
-My favourite hobbies are swimming, sketching, golfing, cooking, gardening, and home arrangements.
+My favourite hobbies are swimming, sketching, golfing, cooking, and gardening.

 </div>